RBFS Stateful Redundancy for Subscriber Groups

 Both of the nodes are connected to an access device (OLT device in this scenario) on one end from where it receives subscriber traffic and sends traffic.
 The nodes are also connected to the core network on the other end.

-The node 'C-BNG 1' is in active state and performs subscriber services for the 'Session 1' (redundancy subscriber group).
-'Session 1' is also mirrored in the C-BNG 2 in standby mode.
+The node 'Multiservice Edge 1' is in active state and performs subscriber services for the 'Session 1' (redundancy subscriber group).
+'Session 1' is also mirrored in the Multiservice Edge 2 in standby mode.
 The standby device mirrors concurrent subscriber state data for 'Session 1' from the active peer.
 If an active node goes down due to any reason, the peer node detects the outage and uses mirrored 'Session 1' to perform subscriber services.

-One C-BNG node acts as active node for one or more sessions (subscriber redundancy groups) and as a standby C-BNG for other subscriber redundancy groups at the same time.
+One Multiservice Edge node acts as an active node for one or more sessions (subscriber redundancy groups) and as a standby Multiservice Edge for other subscriber redundancy groups at the same time.
 The following diagram illustrates the scenario.

 RBFS Redundancy can mitigate the following types of failures: